$L^{p}$ estimates and weighted estimates of fractional maximal rough singular integrals on homogeneous groups: weighted estimate

 {\bf Acknowledgements:}

+The authors would like to express their sincere gratitude to the referees for their careful reading, patient reviewing, valuable corrections and constructive comments, which greatly improved the exposition of manuscript.
 The authors would like to thank Kangwei Li for helpful discussions on the sparse domination for maximal operators.
 Z. Fan would also like to thank Prof. Lixin Yan for useful discussions.
 Y. Chen is supported by the National Natural Science Foundation of China, Grant No. ~11871096 and ~11471033.
-Z. Fan is supported by International Program for Ph.D.
-Candidates from Sun Yat-Sen University.
-J. Li is supported by the Australian Research Council (ARC) through the research grant DP170101060.
+J. Li is supported by the Australian Research Council (ARC) through the research grant DP220100285.